OldUnreal/UnrealTournamentPatches/README.md

 After installing the data files, you should be able to launch the UnrealTournament app!

+This [YouTube clip](https://youtu.be/wEC1M6EdDnA) shows you what the installation procedure is supposed to look like on macOS.

 ## System Requirements

 Windows and Linux systems will need a CPU with **SSE2** instruction set support.
 In practice, this means all 64-bit x86 CPUs, all Intel CPUs since (and including) the Pentium 4, and all AMD CPUs since (and including) the Athlon 64 are supported.